towerjoo/towerjoo.github.com/_posts/2018-04-15-self-reflection.md

 avc blog's author Fred Wilson writes posts every day for years without any interruption.
 As he mentioned it's just like a history recorder or something to reflect himself or his decisions.

 I cannot agree more with him.
-Nowadays, under such a overwhelming information age, we're so scared to be forgotten behind, so we consume so much information each day, whatever it can benifit you or not.
+Nowadays, under such an overwhelming information age, we're so scared to be forgotten behind, so we consume so much information each day, whatever it can benifit you or not.
 So as someone mentioned about productivity, the first thing is to assure that the direction is correct, or whatever your speed it might lead you to a worse condition.
 And such a blog-writing can benifit you so much